 Aside from those two motivators, there are the right ones: A desire to help people, complete and utter fascination with firefighting, the desire to be in an ever-changing and thrilling career, a family legacy that has shown first hand the brotherhood and family that develops in a firehouse…. these are the most common reasons, but no doubt there are endless more.
 Consider yours, and decide carefully.

 1a.
-Clean Living & Background Checks – If you truly plan on becoming a firefighter, start thinking immediately about how your behaviour will affect your future career.
+Clean Living & Background Checks – If you truly plan on becoming a firefighter, start thinking immediately about how your behavior will affect your future career.
 Begin taking an extra moment of consideration before posting those Facebook and Google+ posts.
-What is in your past, which in the future are the things you’re doing today, do not disapear.
+What is in your past, which in the future are the things you’re doing today, do not disappear.
 They will return to haunt you if you make the wrong choices.
 Begin thinking about what the Chief would think if he knew you did such and such.
-Treat people well, do not burn bridges (even the ones that you’re certain won’t matter, and behave as though you just got hired yesterday.
+Treat people well, do not burn bridges (even the ones that you’re certain won’t matter and behave as though you just got hired yesterday.
 When you behave like a firefighter, people treat you like a firefighter. …and that includes hiring departments.

 2. Station Visits/Ride Alongs

 Ok, so you’re pretty sure fire fighting is for you.
-If that’s the case you should get along just fine around the fire house, and that being said, you need to schedule some station visits and ride alongs.
+If that’s the case you should get along just fine around the firehouse, and that being said, you need to schedule some station visits and ride alongs.
 Scheduling station visits is generally easy to do, but it will require you to call the city or county station and find out who manages this process.
 Make sure to ask the person in charge about appropriate clothing for your ride along, and if there are any specific tips he/she can give you to prepare for your visit.

 One thing you can count on, is the firefighters will be hungry.
 Firefighters are always hungry.
-Don’t show up empty handed.
+Don’t show up empty-handed.
 Arriving with a container of ice cream or a box of fresh doughnuts is an easy way to show respect and appreciation for the time and energy they’re putting forth, having you as a guest.
 Also, plan on working.
 Odds are you’ll be following the newest guy around.
 Ask him/her how you can help and what you can do.
 Be assertive and active, and do not just hang around as a watchful observer.
 Station visits are not a spectator sport.

 3. Volunteer Fire Departments and Volunteering

 Giving your time to projects or causes you are passionate about is easy for interviewers to respect, even when they disagree with the cause.
 Letting a department know that you are proactive and tenacious in following through with your passions illustrates the kind of firefighter you’re likely to be.
 85% of fire departments in America are volunteer fire departments, and the men and women working at them aren’t doing it for the paychecks.
-Whether you’re passionate about something specific, or just want to give you’re time for the mere fact that you’re able to do so, counts for big points within the fire service.
+Whether you’re passionate about something specific, or just want to give your time for the mere fact that you’re able to do so, counts for big points within the fire service.
 Get involved with a local charity, hospital or cause and participate and volunteer.
 Then highlight in on your resume and describe it in your interview.
 It’ll go farther than you ever expected or hoped for.

 4. CPR & EMT Training

 One of the most critical aspects of becoming a firefighter is earning your medical credentials.
 The first step is to sign up for a CPR class which you can do most local adult schools and many other local agencies including fire departments.
 The easiest way to find out who’s teaching your local class would be to call your local fire station and ask, or go to the American Heart Association and find a classroom course.
-Don’t do the online version in place of the hands on class, but it wouldn’t hurt to watch a basic CPR video or two before taking the course.
+Don’t do the online version in place of the hands-on class, but it wouldn’t hurt to watch a basic CPR video or two before taking the course.